bachelor-2014/report/v2/human_interaction.md

 - Have EvoBot serve a web client to the user that runs on her computer
-- Have a communications layer run on BeagleBone, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two
+- Have a communications layer run on BeagleBone, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two.
+A graphical representation of this can be seen in \ref{fig:architecture_overview}.

-TODO: Consider adding some architecture diagram

 ### Construction of the graphical user interface